TDHCA Tax Credit Information

 Application for Resolution of Support

-All requests for Resolutions of Support and all required documentation indicated on the application for resolution must be submitted to the Director of Economic and Community Development no later than January 31, 2018.
+All requests for Resolutions of Support and all required documentation indicated on the application for resolution must be submitted to the Director of Economic and Community Development.

-Requests will be reviewed and forwarded to members of Commissioners Court for their consideration at Commissioners Court on February 13, 2018.
+Requests will be reviewed and forwarded to members of Commissioners Court for their consideration at a future Commissioners Court.
 The Economic and Community Development Department will coordinate Commissioners Court agenda items for approval of all resolution requests.

 Bexar County’s review will be based on these factors including but not limited to: